-2019 was the year that I started to right that wrong with a visit to the Western Highlands of Scotland, and one of this trip’s highlights was a day trip to Mull.
-The second-largest island in the Inner Hebrides, Mull is the stuff of romantic fantasies.
-Its mountainous core, dominated by the 3,196-foot peak of Ben More, is encircled by 300 miles of coastline, with blinding white sandy coves lapped by emerald waves.
-It is a wildly beautiful place.
+Mull, the second-largest island in the Inner Hebrides, is the stuff of romantic fantasies. ts mountainous core, dominated by the 3,196-foot peak of Ben More, is encircled by 300 miles of coastline, with blinding white sandy coves lapped by emerald waves.

-Tobermory is a place to switch off, tune out, to think, to dream.
-But if you want a more active and structured itinerary for the day, here’s my pick of things to do in Tobermory.
+Tobermory is a place to switch off, tune out, think and dream.
+But if you want a more structured itinerary for the day, here’s my pick of things to do in Tobermory.

 Start your day in Tobermory by wandering its main street, browsing in its shops and perhaps stopping for a coffee.